disanda/Deep-GAN-Encoders/readme.md

 > Grad-CAM & Grad-CAM++: https://github.com/yizt/Grad-CAM.pytorch
 > SSIM Index: https://github.com/Po-Hsun-Su/pytorch-ssim

-Our implementation of the proposed method is partly borrowed from the above works.
-We would like to thank the above authors.
+Our method implementation partly borrow from the above works.
+We would like to thank those authors.

 ## License